 You might get this error message while clicking on Desktop shortcuts, Internet links, opening Word or Excel documents, etc.

-Most of the times setting Internet Explorer as default web browser will fix the problem.
+Most of the time setting Internet Explorer as the default web browser will fix the problem.

 - Open Internet Explorer

 - Go to Tools and click on Internet Options

 - Then click on Programs Tab